**Important: The Summer High School Application is closed. Notifications will be emailed on March 10, 2014.

 - Filmmakers Workshop: Narrative: How have film and television directly influenced your life?
 List your five favorite films and/or television programs.
 For each favorite, please explain your choice.

-- Recorded Music: Tell us about your favorite musical artist or group.
+- Recorded Music: Tell us about your favorite music artist or group.
 Why are they your favorite?
 What would you do to make them more successful in the current music industry climate in terms of artistry, production, management, and/or marketing?

 - Fax.
 This is our preferred delivery method.
 The fax must include a cover page from the school.
 Our fax number is 212-995-4578.